Skip to main content

 This is my 4th application for an MBA program and another rejection.
 What's happening?
 I'm running out of patience.
 I understand that at 35 years old, I'm beyond the average age of a typical MBA profile.
 Am I really too old for a full-time MBA?

-People who know me, know that I'm not giving up easily.
-So, I fine-tuned, once again, my application highlighting my extensive work experience, leadership skills, and the unique perspective I'm bringing to the MBA program as an older candidate.
+People who know me know that I'm not giving up easily.
+So, once again, I fine-tuned my application, highlighting my extensive work experience, leadership skills, and the unique perspective I'm bringing to the MBA program as an older candidate.
 I even researched alumni who started "late" and sought their advice.

 Edu is not the only one facing this predicament.
-Many experienced candidates in their later years of their careers suddenly find themselves without a job.
+Many experienced candidates in the later years of their careers suddenly find themselves without a job.
 This often leads to a period of professional reevaluation, and pursuing a full-time MBA seems like the perfect opportunity to kickstart their transition.
-While an Executive MBA may align better with their profiles, it is typically a part-time program and unemployed candidates are usually not accepted.
+While an Executive MBA may align better with their profiles, it is typically a part-time program, and unemployed candidates are usually not accepted.

 While there may be age-related challenges in MBA admissions, there are also significant benefits to admitting older candidates to MBA programs.
 Here are some of the advantages: